 A competition pistol’s capacity is usually higher than a concealed carry gun or many stock polymer guns due to the gun’s goal — ensure you can get through the course with the fewest reloads possible.

 The front sight is the most essential visual on any pistol, as that is what you’ll focus on when shooting.
 The Canik TP9 models include standard dovetail sight cuts for adjustability and both a red and green fiber optic front sight to ensure you can choose the best color for your visual preference.
-I run a red fiber optic when not using a red dot, but I see plenty of greens at the range.
+I run a red fiber optic when not using red dot sights, but I see plenty of greens and other aftermarket sights at the range.
 With the TP9, you’ll have that option right out of the box.

 The attention to detail Canik puts into their pistols is also what makes them unique.
 The slide serrations not only reduce slide weight but also give the shooter traction when manipulating the slide.
 The accessory under-barrel rail allows a weapon-mounted light or laser to be attached as well.